sanitgupta/X-SEAIPR/README.md

 >> python Simulate.py
 ```

-If you wish to run the model for a particular state, instead of India, replace the files (time series case data, age-wise population data, transportation data) in the Data folder.
+If you wish to run the model for a particular state, instead of India, replace all the files (time series case data, age-wise population data, transportation data) in the Data folder.